vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 ## Problem 3: beyond "classify this as $N$"

 The third difficulty is on the output side.
-Adversarial training assumes the goal is to keep the predicted class fixed.
+Classification robustness assumes the goal is to keep the predicted class fixed.
 Many specifications say something less prescriptive.

 ACAS Xu's third property, which Chapter 2 verified, asks that if the intruder is directly